 McCoy hopes the councilman will do something to curb the flow of drug addicts into the city.
 She opposes the needle program on Broadway and hopes McCoy as mayor will take steps to shut it down.
 She said social services programs like that attract miscreants into the Silk City.

-McCoy also hopes McKoy will stabilize taxes and put an end to the annual property tax increases.
+McCoy also hopes McKoy, a Democrat, will stabilize taxes and put an end to the annual property tax increases.

 Princess Reeves, 57, a resident of the 3rd Ward, said McKoy will bring “honesty” as mayor.
 McKoy, who is chief auditor at the Jersey City Public School District, never mentioned Torres in his brief speech, but it was evident the ex-mayor was on his mind when he railed against public corruption.

 “We’re committed to making sure the government works for the people and not for those that are in government.
 We’re here to make sure that we’re putting something in your pocket and not putting my hand in your pocket,” said McKoy.
 “I’ve been prepared all my life for this position.
 Now is the time to take the reins and let everybody know integrity matters, honesty matters.”